yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 </ul>

 You can configure the on-premises cloud provider for YugabyteDB using the Yugabyte Platform UI.
-If no cloud providers are configured, the main Dashboard prompts you to configure at least one cloud provider.
+If no cloud providers are configured, the main Dashboard prompts you to configure at least one cloud provider, as per the following illustration:

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-0.png)